andrewbruening/AdventureWorks-Demographic-Analysis/README.md

 • Families may be interested in deals that include travel bike racks and group purchases.

+## In Hindsight

+This was an earlier project of mine.
+If I were to approach this project with the experience that I have now, the main difference I'd make in my actions is with the dashboard design.
+There are a number of ways I could go about making it more intuitive, organized, and aesthetically pleasing.
+For example, it would be beneficial to add separate dashboard pages or show/hide buttons to reduce clutter.

 ## See the complete interactive dashboard [here]

 </details>